Pratiksha012/Flipkart-Chatbot/README.md

 # Flipkart Chatbot (Prototype)

 ## Description
-The Flipkart Chatbot is a prototype application designed to assist users in searching for products on the Flipkart website.
-It utilizes web scraping techniques to gather product information and presents it in a chat interface.
+The Flipkart Chatbot is an innovative application designed to streamline the product search experience for users on the Flipkart e-commerce platform.
+This chatbot leverages cutting-edge technologies to provide users with an intuitive and interactive interface for discovering products of interest.

+Using a combination of web scraping and natural language processing techniques, the Flipkart Chatbot enables users to search for products using natural language queries.
+The chatbot parses user inputs, extracts relevant keywords, and performs searches on the Flipkart website to retrieve matching products.

+The chat interface mimics a conversation between the user and the chatbot, creating a seamless and engaging user experience.
+Users can enter their queries in plain text, and the chatbot responds with a curated list of product recommendations, complete with images, prices, and ratings.

+Built on the Flask web framework, the Flipkart Chatbot offers a scalable and flexible solution for product discovery.
+The backend logic, written in Python, orchestrates the entire process, from handling user requests to scraping product data and generating responses.

 ## Features
 - **Chat Interface:** Users can interact with the chatbot using a simple text input field.